Yumia Fujisaki

-Yumia Fujisaki (藤﨑ゆ みあ, Fujisaki Yumia) is a Japanese actress, and model.
+Yumia Fujisaki (藤﨑 ゆみあ, Fujisaki Yumia) is a Japanese actress, and model.

 Career

-On February 1, 2023, she joined the talent agency METEORA and moved to Tokyo that spring.
+On February 1, 2023, she joined the talent agency Meteora and moved to Tokyo that spring.
 At her older sister’s suggestion, she had first joined a local modeling agency in her hometown of Hiroshima, which marked the start of her career in entertainment.

 She began her career in entertainment that same year.
 In July, she made her television drama debut in the Nippon Television Saturday drama The Greatest Teacher.
 On February 29, 2024, she made her film debut in the Netflix film, The Parades.
-On February 3, 2024, it was announced that she would star in a television series adapted from the manga series Last Samurai Standing and will streaming on November 13, 2025 on Netflix.
+On February 3, 2024, it was announced that she would star in the television adaptation of Last Samurai Standing, which began streaming on November 13, 2025, on Netflix.